Anna Timiryova: "Khrushchev thaw"

 After Timiryova was released, she returned to the Rybinsk drama theatre.
 She was in her 70s, but she continued working.

 Timiryova could turn her hand to anything.
 She was a woman of considerable talent; when she was young, she drew and painted in private studio, and while in exile, she worked as toy-painting instructor and graphic designer.

 She made beautifully carved gilded frames from paste impregnated papers covered with painter's gold.
 The frames looked as if they were real.
 At a theatre performance, there was a huge vase on the stage.
 In the footlights it shone as a diamond.
 Theatre veterans said that she made the vase from wire and pieces of cans.

 Often, during the performance, Timiryova sat among the audience to note how everything looked on the stage.

 Sometimes she even took part in performance, playing small parts, such as Princess Myagkaya in Anna Karenina.
 In her letters to the loved ones she admitted "I don't like the stage and I'm bored in make-up room.
 I feel as a property manager, not as an actress, but it seems to me that I'm not out of the picture (it does no honour to the performing style) Please bring me a box of make-up, I can't find it here and I don't like to beg somebody for it."

-She was a neat, well-mannered old lady with short grey hair and bright lively eyes.
-Nobody in the drama theatre knew about her, or about her and Kolchak's tragic love story.
-But to the surprise of others, every time when the director, a respectable man of noble birth, saw Timiryova, he kissed her hand.
-People talked in corners about such attention devoted to the property manager.
+Contemporaries often noticed that, every time when the director, a respectable man of noble birth, saw Timiryova, he kissed her hand.

 "I'm 65 and I'm in exile.
 Everything that happened 35 years ago is gone down in history.
 I have no idea who and why want that the last days of my life passed in such unbearable conditions.
 I ask you to put an end to it, do away with it and let me breathe and live that time which is left for me," she wrote to Premier Georgy Malenkov in 1954.
 But she was rehabilitated only in 1960.

 She was then granted a small room in a communal flat on Pluschikha Street, Moscow.

 After long efforts, Shostakovich and Oistrakh obtained a small pension for her (45 rubles) thanks to her father's services as a composer.
 Timiryova appeared in a crowd scene of Gaidai's 'Diamond hand' playing the part of charwoman and in Sergei Bondarchuk's War and Peace, playing the part of noble old lady at Natasha Rostova's first ball.
 She died in Moscow on 31 January 1975.